-The team faced several challenges during the evaluation and actively worked with partners to mitigate them.
-The evaluation team had limited opportunities to observe the HCD process being implemented, along with limited ability to track (firsthand) the HCD process in each country.
+stakeholders.
+Also, the evaluation reported that substantial work was needed to bring MSI up to speed on ideation, and to manage pressure points around transitions during ideation, including ensuring appropriate M&E systems are in place to inform decision-making.138 process being implemented, along with limited ability to track (firsthand) the HCD process in each country.
 The high turnover of staff at MSK and IDEO.org also limited the team's ability to interview people that had been involved in the HCD process.
 As a result, the team tracked down, as far as feasible, program members in both countries who were involved in the earlier HCD stages, and focused their inquiry on Kenya in the latter stages of the HCD process, where there were more key informants and better documentation.
 They also joined the Zambia "design sprint" during Phase 1, visited IDEO.org's San Francisco office, and took part in a mini design challenge, and explored other opportunities to observe HCD in other contexts, e.g., drawing on experience with A360.

-Insufficient documentation of the HCD process in both countries made it challenging for the team to construct a detailed map of the respective HCD processes undertaken.
+• Implementation: During the implementation phase, roles shift and accountability increases.
+The evaluation reports misalignment around expectations from the implementation phase with the language of "implementation" for development practitioners meaning that the solution should be "done and dusted," which is in contrast from an HCD viewpoint.
+139 a detailed map of the respective HCD processes undertaken.
 As a result, the team supplemented data collection with email correspondence, tailored interview guides to gather information relevant for mapping the HCD process, conducted journey mapping workshops in each country, and consulted the Foundation, IDEO.org, and other MSI stakeholders remotely on the findings.
 The team mitigated potential biases by sampling from a wide range of respondents and triangulating perspectives.
 Interviews were carried out using a semi-structured interview guide and wherever possible interviewers probed for concrete examples and documentation.140